kiraleos/dissertation/src/dissertation.md

 Throughout its mission, the spacecraft executes a deliberate rotation, systematically scanning the entire celestial sphere with its two telescopes.
 As the detectors continuously record the positions of celestial objects, they also capture the objects' movements within the galaxy, along with any alterations therein.

 During its mission, Gaia conducts approximately 14 observations each year for its designated stars.
 Its primary goals include accurately mapping the positions, distances, motions, and brightness variations of stars.
 Gaia's mission is expected to uncover various celestial objects, including exoplanets and brown dwarfs, and thoroughly study hundreds of thousands of asteroids within our Solar System.
-Additionally, the mission involves studying over 1 million distant quasars and conducting new assessments of Albert Einstein's General Theory of Relativity.[^1]
+Additionally, the mission involves studying over 1 million distant quasars and conducting new assessments of Albert Einstein's General Theory of Relativity.[^gaia_overview]

-![ESA & Gaia mission logos[^16]](./figures/gaia_logo.png){width=50%}
+![ESA & Gaia mission logos[^gaia_logo]](./figures/gaia_logo.png){width=50%}

 ## Galaxy redshift